 5. Use one/two keyword phrases intentionally Good with LSI.

 In the old days, it was easier to rank on any ‘targeted keywords’ because of less competition.
-For freelance writers, I am suggesting to ask their clients to include more targeted one/two phrases in every article, you will write.
+For freelance writers, I am suggesting asking their clients to include more targeted one/two phrases in every article, you will write.

 With time Google became advanced with its search strategy, trying to show search results that add value to its users.
 One/two similar phrases help Google to determine your written articles to rank on similar searches too.